Pantograph (transport): Automatic dropping device

-Automatic dropping device (ADD) is a device that automatically lowers the pantograph on electric trains to prevent additional damages in case of obstructions or emergencies.
+Automatic dropping device (ADD) is a device that automatically lowers the pantograph on electric trains to prevent additional damage in case of obstructions or emergencies.
 It is also known as pantograph dropping device.

 In Europe, the automatic dropping device is mandatory for trains with operational speeds of 160 km/h or 120 km/h and higher if one or several pantographs are used respectively.
 Otherwise, the train operators are free to install these devices at their discretion.
 The damage that causes the pantograph to fall can include the strip head, the pantograph head, and other parts.
+Modern pantograph systems integrate an Automatic Dropping Device (ADD) connected to the vehicle's air pressure system.
+If the carbon contact strip is broken or damaged during operation, the ADD rapidly lowers the pantograph by releasing the internal air pressure.
+This failsafe mechanism is crucial to prevent further entanglement and extensive damage to the overhead line equipment.

-The ADD mostly uses a pneumatic system to detect a damage.
+The ADD mostly uses a pneumatic system to detect damage.
 For example, a broken contact strip will cause a pressure drop in the air tube inside.
 On non-pneumatic pantographs (mostly tramway or metro), solutions such as a pin on the pantograph head which pulls a cable to lower the pantograph.
 Nevertheless, operators are free to utilize it and performance requirements (distance, force, time...) are not defined.

 Time reaction and reaction to quit overhead contact line are defined for main line use.

 This function can be different to wearing detection made of a tube or insert place higher than ADD tube.